Verizon’s powerful plans will be worth the cost for many, but some will prefer saving money with Twigby.

 Let’s skip the pleasantries and get to the meat of this article.
 Which company is better, Twigby or Verizon?

 The short answer is: Twigby will appeal to some with its incredibly cheap talk, text, and (limited) data plans.
-But its data speeds, coverage, and perks can’t hold a candle to Verizon’s.
+But its data speed, coverage, and perks can’t hold a candle to Verizon’s.
 Those who want strong mobile performance should go with the big V.

 That was the short answer.
 For the long answer, read the rest of this article.
 We’ll go over everything you need to know about Twigby and Verizon.